 What can I file a DMCA counter notice for?

-Counter notices can be filed against notices of copyright infringement only.
+Counter notices can be filed against reports of copyright infringement only.
 Etsy's Intellectual Property Policy outlines the information required by the DMCA in order to submit a counter notice.

-Etsy cannot accept counter notices for non-copyright claims.
+Etsy can't accept counter notices for non-copyright claims.

 What is the DMCA?